tranquilitybase-io/tb-gcp/tb-marketplace/tb-config-creator/README.md

 ---
 Optional Step - Labelling.

-Labels can be applied to deployments by editing the file at 'tb-gcp\tb-marketplace\tb-config-creator\custom_labels.txt' Labels must be added to this file before running tb-config-creator.
+Labels can be applied to deployments by editing the file at `tb-gcp\tb-marketplace\tb-config-creator\custom_labels.txt` Labels must be added to this file before running tb-config-creator.

 ```